 Faculty are encouraged to participate actively in workshops and seminars in the effective use of technology in teaching, progressive education techniques practiced in other schools, and other fields to improve the ways they can help their students become lifelong learners.

-JASMS Manila today offers the following education programs:
+JASMS QC today offers the following education programs:

 The Jose Abad Santos Memorial School (JASMS) is the outcome of the many years of work that Doreen Barber Gamboa had with children.
 She was greatly inspired by Francisca Tirona Benitez who was a co-founder and then President of the Philippine Women’s University (PWU), the first college for women in Asia (est. 1919).

 |1933||Nursery class opens for children 18 months to 3 years of age under the Elementary and Training Department of the PWU at A. Flores Street in Ermita, Manila|

 |1936||Kindergarten expands into the Child Development Department headed by Doreen Gamboa|

 |1938||Boarding nursery is set up for children whose parents were working or not in the city|

 |1941||Experimental Grade 1 is opened when parents asked that

 the child development approach be carried on into the grade school

 The class is abruptly closed by the onset of WWII but Mrs. Gamboa sets up a kindergarten and ungraded primary classes in an old house at the corner of Taft Avenue and Tennessee (now Malvar Street) in Malate, Manila.